lonesomegeek/LSG.GenericCrud/docs/Features/HistoricalCrud.md

 services.AddScoped(typeof(IHistoricalCrudService<>), typeof(HistoricalCrudService<>));
 ```

-## It is a CrudController\<T> plus...
+## It is a CrudController\<,> plus...
-This is programatically-talking a CrudController\<T> with history tracking but with more routes.
-As a reminder, here is the default routes provided with a CrudController\<T>:
+This is programatically-talking a CrudController\<,> with history tracking but with more routes.
+As a reminder, here is the default routes provided with a CrudController\<,>:

 | 	 | Verb    |	Route	                                 | Results   | Description |
 |----|----------|--------------------------------------------|-----------|-------------|